i32-Sudo/ZombiU_Decompression_and_Modding_Reference/README.md

+## MESSAGE FROM ME:
+So going through this project, I started this only 01.08.2024 And I've been working on it sinse, I've had 2 Days to work on this now as of posting this and I'll keep working on documenting the games source and maybe releasing an SDK for the game.
+For now keep following and maybe we can get somewhere, I'll be working on DLL's & Test programs to test out the Decompression and Compression along with reversing the rabbids DLL Interfaces & vTables.

 # Zombi(U) Source Reference for Modding.
 The Zombi(U) Source & Compression/Decompression Reference since 0.1/2024, This lists all the information of the Zombi(U) Source & Compression/Decompression systems inside of the games internal code **zombi.exe** & **lzopro.dll**, And other systems.